 What are your M.A. admissions requirements?

-The Department of Political Science requires: an undergraduate degree with a background in the social sciences, official transcripts from all universities attended, the GRE General Test score, the TOEFL for international students, a minimum 3.0 grade point average (GPA) overall and in the major on a 4.0 scale (students may be admitted on a restricted basis if the GPA falls between 2.75 and 2.99), and two letters of recommendation from persons qualified to evaluate the applicant’s recent academic work.
+The Department of Political Science requires: an undergraduate degree with a background in the social sciences, official transcripts from all universities attended, the TOEFL for international students, a minimum 3.0 grade point average (GPA) overall and in the major on a 4.0 scale (students may be admitted on a restricted basis if the GPA falls between 2.75 and 2.99), and two letters of recommendation from persons qualified to evaluate the applicant’s recent academic work.
 The statement of purpose should indicate why the applicant wishes to pursue a graduate degree in the Master’s program.
 You have an option to submit a writing sample of your work that demonstrates your writing ability.

 What are your Ph.D. admissions requirements?

-The Department of Political Science requires: an undergraduate degree with a background in the social sciences, official transcripts from all universities attended, the GRE General Test score, the TOEFL for international students, a minimum 3.0 GPA overall and in the major on a 4.0 scale, and three letters of recommendation from persons qualified to evaluate the applicant’s recent academic work.
+The Department of Political Science requires: an undergraduate degree with a background in the social sciences, official transcripts from all universities attended, the TOEFL for international students, a minimum 3.0 GPA overall and in the major on a 4.0 scale, and three letters of recommendation from persons qualified to evaluate the applicant’s recent academic work.
 The statement of purpose should include a brief statement outlining your reason for pursuing a doctoral degree and your future plans.
 You have an option to submit a written sample of your work that demonstrates your writing ability.